 - Do NOT over-mix batter.
 Stir the wet and dry ingredients together by gently stirring them together and mix just until moistened.
 Over-mixing the batter can produce tough muffins.

 - Oven temperature.
-These muffins rise beautifully, thanks to a little trick!
+These will rise beautifully, thanks to a little trick!
 Preheat and start the muffins baking at a high temperature of 425ºF.
-That bit of high heat will help the tops of the muffin rise up.
-Then, after 5 minutes of baking, reduce the oven temperature to 350ºF and cook the center of the muffin.
-Such a simple trick that makes such a difference to the appearance of these yummy zucchini muffins.
+That bit of high heat will help the tops of the muffins rise up.
+Then, after 5 minutes of baking, reduce the oven temperature to 350ºF and cook the center.
+Such a simple trick that makes such a difference to the appearance of these yummy gems.

-- Do not over bake the muffins.
-Ovens can vary so be sure to check muffins a few minutes before they should be done.
-The muffins are done baking when you insert a toothpick into a muffin and it comes out clean or with just a few moist crumbs.
+- Do not over bake.
+Ovens can vary so be sure to check these a few minutes before they should be done.
+They are done baking when you insert a toothpick into the center and it comes out clean or with just a few moist crumbs.

-I adore these simple zucchini muffins as-is, but there are so many different ways to add new flavors and textures to these muffins!
+I adore these as-is, but there are so many different ways to add new flavors and textures!
 Here are a few of my favorite ideas:

 - Nuts.
-Add 1/2 to 1 cup of chopped walnuts or pecans for zucchini nut muffins.
+Add 1/2 to 1 cup of chopped walnuts or pecans for a lovely crunchy texture.

 - Chocolate.
 Add 1/2 to 1 cup regular or miniature chocolate chips to the dry ingredients.
 Tossing them with dry ingredients before mixing in the wet ingredients helps to ensure they don’t sink to the bottom.

-These zucchini muffins are absolutely incredible warm, straight out of the oven, but they also can be made ahead and will store very well!
+These are absolutely incredible warm, straight out of the oven, but they also can be made ahead of time and will store very well!

-Be sure to allow the muffins to cool completely before storing.
+Be sure to allow them to cool completely before storing.
 I recommend you move them to a wire rack for the quickest cooling time.

 - Room temperature storage.
-These muffins will keep for 3-4 days on the counter at room temperature, if they last that long! 😉
+These will keep for 3-4 days on the counter at room temperature, if they last that long!

 - Refrigerator storage.
-When stored in the fridge they will keep well for up to 1 week.
-I store mine in a large resealable baggie.
+When stored in the fridge, they will keep well for up to 1 week.
+We store them in a large resealable baggie or other airtight container.

 - Freezer storage.
-Freezing your muffins will keep them fresh for up to 3 months.
-I recommend wrapping muffins, individually, in plastic wrap, then place them in a resealable bag that has been labeled with the date.
+Freezing these will keep them fresh for up to 3 months.
+We recommend wrapping them, individually, in plastic wrap, then place them in a resealable bag that has been labeled with the date.